 #288 Cartoon Background

-To many collectors, the 38 Goudey Heads Up is a much more desirable release than the Wide Pen Premium.
+To many collectors, the 38 Goudey Heads Up is the go to Bob Feller baseball card!

 Each card in this set has two different versions.
 One with a plain background and one with a cartoon.